 Emmanuel has provided English as a Second Language (ESL) classes for over 30 years.
 Hundreds of IBM, Mayo, and other employees and their spouses have improved their English skills while socializing with other ESLers from around the world.

 Emmanuel Baptist Church associated from its beginnings with the Southern Baptist Convention.
-We also associate with the Minnesota-Wisconsin Baptist Convention, and the Pioneer-Western Baptist association.
+We also associate with the Minnesota-Wisconsin Baptist Convention, and the Southern Minnesota Baptist Association.